backstreetbrogrammer/39_JavaPerformance/README.md

 In every programming language, **memory** is a vital resource and is also scarce in nature.
 Hence, it’s essential that the memory is managed thoroughly without any leaks.

 JVM defines various run-time data areas which are used during execution of a program.
-Some of the areas are created by the **JVM** whereas some are created by the **threads** that are used in a program.
+Few of the areas are created by the **JVM** whereas some are created by the **threads** that are used in a program.

 However, the data areas of thread are created during instantiation and destroyed when the thread exits, and similarly,